About Walworth Road

 There’s a huge amount to see and do on Walworth Road.
 Working roughly north to south, here are just a few highlights to get you started on your journey.

 Elephant Park is a major development at the top of Walworth Road.
 As well as thousands of new homes, the development includes one of the largest new parks to be built in central London for decades.
-Most of the park is already open and work is progressing well on the next phases of development.
 Find out more

 Behind those big red double-doors, opposite Elephant Park, lies the Dragon Castle, Walworth’s celebrated Chinese restaurant.
 Hailed by restaurant critics as the best Chinese food outside of Soho, this giant 400-seater restaurant is at its most popular on Sundays when people pour in from across town for Dim Sum.
 Find out more